Infant Toddler Development

 There is a $45 per family fee that accompanies the Tuition Assistance application that can be paid by credit card at the end for the application session.
 If you do not have a credit card or cannot budget the fee, please call Beth Germain at 503.535.3593 for assistance.

-Step 1: Complete the FAST Financial Aid Application online by January 24, 2020.
+Step 1: Complete the FAST Financial Aid Application online.

 - Please note: For two household families, both parents are required to complete an application even if only one parent contributes to tuition.